ALERTua/global_logger/README.rst

 Global Logger

-Based on Python built-in logger, expands it and provides global logger to your system.
+Based on Python built-in logger, expands it, and provides a global logger to your system.

 * Free software: MIT license
 * Documentation: https://alertua.github.io/global_logger.